-To the extent that the market for corporate control is a meaningful constraint on executives and directors, it might be suggested that this constraint has weakened since the early 1990s.
-The adoption of state antitakeover statutes, the development of Delaware law permitting managers to use the 'just say no' defence, and the adoption of firm-level anti-takeover arrangements provided managers with more protection from hostile takeovers at the end of the considered period than the beginning (Bebchuk et al., 2004).
+To the extent that the market for corporate control is a meaningful constraint on executives and directors, it might be suggested that this constraint weakened since the early 1990's.
+The adoption of state antitakeover statutes, the development of Delaware law permitting managers to use the "just say no" defense, and the adoption of firm-level antitakeover arrangements provided managers with more protection from hostile takeovers at the end of the considered period than the beginning (Bebchuk, Cohen and Ferrell (2004)).
 Executives and directors might have used the greater protection from takeovers to raise pay levels.

 In addition, managers' greater ability to block acquisitions has been used as a justification for, and has made acceptable to shareholders, the use of golden parachutes and other arrangements that provide managers with large payments in the event of an acquisition.
-During the considered period, the incidence of firms with golden parachute arrangements increased considerably (Bebchuk et al., 2004).
+During the considered period, the incidence of firms with golden parachute arrangements increased considerably (Bebchuk, Cohen and Ferrell (2004)).
 This practice could also have contributed to the increase in compensation levels during this period.

-In contrast to this explanation, Hall and Murphy (2003) rely on changes in governance arrangements during the considered period to argue that the managerial-power model is inconsistent with the growth of pay during this period.
+In contrast to this explanation, Hall and Murphy (2003) rely on changes in governance arrangements during the considered period to argue that the managerial power model is inconsistent with the growth of pay during this period.
 In particular, they rely on the fact that the incidence of independent directors increased during the considered period.
-Assuming that increased use of independent directors reduces managerial power, Hall and Murphy suggest, the managerial-power model should have predicted declines in pay rather than pay increases during the considered period.
-However, Bebchuk and Fried (2004, ch.
-2) argue that independent directors have been quite willing to go along with pay arrangements favourable to executives.
+Assuming that increased use of independent directors reduces managerial power, Hall and Murphy suggest, the managerial power model should have predicted declines in pay rather than pay increases during the considered period.
+However, Bebchuk and Fried (2004, chapter 2) argue independent directors have been quite willing to go along with pay arrangements favorable to executives.
 In this view, the increased incidence of independent directors has been a less important development than the increased insulation of both executives and directors from hostile takeovers.